MrCNeale/mrcneale.github.io/_posts/2014-10-12-vmworld-finally-at-the-frontier.md

 ---
 layout: post
-title: VMworld: Finally at the Frontier!
+title: VMworld - Finally at the Frontier!
+excerpt: VMworld report
+tags:
+- VMware
+- VMworld
+- VMworld2014
+- VMworldeurope
-date: 2014-10-12 23:33
+date: 2014-10-12T18:00:00+00:00
-author: chrisneale
 comments: true
-categories: [Uncategorized, VMWare, vmworld, vmworld2014, vmworldeurope]
 ---
 I am here.
 I'm in Barcelona.
 Tomorrow I will be attending the partner day activities and following that such amazing things as the vExpert party!